 Our customers control what data is sent to Mixpanel, and may decide to halt the sending of personal data at any time.
 To assist with supporting individuals’ right to object to the collection of one’s personal data, Mixpanel also has built dedicated methods for our client-side SDKs that can be used to opt end users out of tracking.

 Mixpanel collects information about how customers use the product, and uses this data to identify product gaps and improve existing products.
 While this information is useful, Mixpanel recognizes the importance of an individuals right to object.
-Mixpanel has therefore streamlined opt-out systems for its customers, and starting May 25th they will be able to opt out of tracking through simple controls, located in the Privacy portal in their Account settings.
+Mixpanel has therefore streamlined opt-out systems for its customers, who can opt out of tracking through simple controls, located in the Privacy portal in their Account settings.

 Privacy by Design

 Mixpanel builds products with privacy and security central in its design.
 See the information below for more details about the safeguards that Mixpanel puts in place to protect customer data.